 Title of the Course Java Programming

-Category SC
+Year III B.Tech

-Couse Code 20A564L
+Semester II Semester

-III B.Tech Year Semester II Semester Branch EEE.
-ME & ECE
+Branch EEE, ME & ECE

-- Understand the basic concepts of java programming. - Analyze and apply concepts like packages, interfaces, and exception handling. • - Implement the multi-threading and GUI applications developed using JAVA. •
+- Understand the basic concepts of java programming. - Analyze and apply concepts like packages, interfaces, and exception handling. - Implement the multi-threading and GUI applications developed using JAVA.

-Theory Hours: 4, Practice sessions: 6 What is Java?
-Install Java & Java IDE, First Java Program, Variables and Data Types in Java.
-Operators in Java, Flow Control Statements in Java, functions in java, arrays in java, Strings in java Learning Outcomes: At the end of the unit, the student will be able to
+What is Java?
+Install Java & Java IDE, First Java Program, Variables and Data Types in Java, Operators in Java, Flow Control Statements in Java, functions in java, arrays in java, Strings in java Learning Outcomes: At the end of the unit, the student will be able to

-- Understand the data types, operators and control statements in Java (L2) • - Know the importance of functions, arrays and strings in Java Programming (L2) •
+- Understand the data types, operators and control statements in Java (L2) - Know the importance of functions, arrays and strings in Java Programming (L2)